kofiCode/PublicDocumentation/haskell/io-monad.md

 the output of the previous line, strips the `IO` part, applies whats left as the argument to the next function.

+So as promised I didn't use the word monad again until now.
+Well everywhere you saw `IO` above, that was the `IO` *MONAD*.

+Next steps, see: [Going Pure](io-monad-2.md) to see how to execute pure functions from the `main :: IO ()` impure function.